The work on this 1952 truck continued throughout 2008. Aims - to modernise the truck and improve the

 ends.)
 The test drive showed another improvement in the handling of the truck especially while cornering although it

 did make the ride a little stiffer and bumps more noticeable.
 The whole of the wheel and tyre can now be seen in the

 fender arch which does look better.
-Eventually the 15-inch wheels will be replaced with 16-inch wheels and

 Front anti-roll bar.

 Fine tuning the handling of the truck continued with the fitting of a front anti roll bar.